gennaro-tedesco/PyScience/README.md

 ## How to use it
 The code is written for python3.X only and the data must be in `pandas DataFrame` format.
-Example files are included in the `files` folder.
+Example files are included in the `datasets` folder.

 The column holding the response variable must be named `'actuals'`, whereas there is no restriction on the types and names for the predictors.